 Folk recipes

-In the chronic stage of duodenitis, treatment with folk remedies can be carried out with the following compositions:
+In the chronic stage of duodenitis, treatment with folk remedies can be carried out with the following formulations:

-• insist the fruits of fennel and centaury (50 g each), take 1 tbsp. portions up to 4 times a day;
+• infuse fennel fruits and centaury (50 g each), take 1 tbsp. portions up to 4 times a day;

-• collection of sage, peppermint, lavender flowers (15 g each) brew with boiling water, insist and drink in portions before meals;
+• Brew a collection of sage, peppermint, lavender flowers (15 g each) with boiling water, leave and drink in portions before meals;

-• insist on vodka for 7 days in a dark place juniper (10 g), chamomile and peppermint (25 g each), take 1/2 tbsp.
-2 times a day and at night.
+• Infuse vodka for 7 days in a dark place with juniper (10 g), chamomile and peppermint (25 g each), take 1/2 tbsp.
+2 times during the day and at night.

-Doctors advise at home to eliminate unpleasant symptoms in chronic duodenitis to constantly drink tea from the above herbs, but together with a diet and a well-balanced diet.
-The treatment is long.
+Doctors advise constantly drinking tea from the above herbs at home to eliminate the unpleasant symptoms of chronic duodenitis, but together with a diet and an established diet.
+The treatment is long-term.

 You need to drink herbal teas daily for at least 2 months.

-As a result, it is possible to achieve healing of ulcers and erosion, reduce the inflammatory process in the gastric mucosa, reduce the effect of irritating factors on the duodenum, relieve symptoms of inflammation in the epigastric region of the stomach.
+As a result, it is possible to achieve healing of ulcers and erosion, reduce the inflammatory process in the gastric mucosa, reduce the influence of irritating factors on the duodenum, and relieve symptoms of inflammation in the epigastric region of the stomach.

-To relieve inflammation, eliminate unpleasant symptoms, along with a diet, the following fees give a therapeutic effect:
+To relieve inflammation, eliminate unpleasant symptoms along with diet healing effect give the following fees:

-• Licorice, buckthorn root, marshmallow root, shepherd's purse, chamomile, lavender, lemon balm flowers, cinquefoil erect (10 g each), chop, pour boiling water (1 tbsp), insist.
+• Grind licorice, buckthorn root, marshmallow root, shepherd's purse, chamomile, lavender, lemon balm flowers, cinquefoil erecta (10 g each), pour boiling water (1 tbsp.), leave.
 Then strain and drink 3-4 times a day in portions.

-• Prepare tea from cinquefoil (1 tbsp of dry raw materials, brew 0.5 liters of boiling water), insist and drink before meals 3-4 times a day.
+• Prepare cinquefoil tea (1 tablespoon of dry raw material, brew 0.5 liters of boiling water), infuse and drink before meals 3-4 times a day.

 • Sea buckthorn oil should be taken for a healing effect.
-Pour sea buckthorn with sunflower oil, insist in a dark place in a sealed container for 7 days.
-Then strain, squeeze the resulting cake, wipe through a sieve.
-Take the resulting slurry on an empty stomach, 2 tbsp. before every meal.
+Pour sea buckthorn sunflower oil, leave in a dark place in a sealed container for 7 days.
+Next, strain, squeeze out the resulting cake, rub through a sieve.
+Take the resulting pulp on an empty stomach, 2 tbsp. before every meal.

-• Plantain (dry leaves) brew with boiling water (0.5 l), leave for 30 minutes, strain and drink 0.5 tbsp. before meals 6-7 times a day.
+• Brew plantain (dry leaves) with boiling water (0.5 l), leave for 30 minutes, strain and drink 0.5 tbsp. before meals 6-7 times a day.

-• Chop the aloe, squeeze out the juice, mix with a decoction of oatmeal, take in the form of jelly 0.5 cups 3-4 times a day (first dose in the morning on an empty stomach).
+• Grind the aloe, squeeze out the juice, mix with a decoction of oatmeal, take 0.5 cups in the form of jelly 3-4 times a day (first dose in the morning on an empty stomach).

-You can cook aloe with May honey on grape natural wine.
-Squeeze juice from aloe, add liquid honey heated to 60 ° C, mix, keep up to 7 days in a cool place, shaking occasionally, then strain.
-Drink a course for 3 months.
+You can prepare aloe with May honey using natural grape wine.
+Squeeze the juice out of the aloe, add liquid honey heated to 60 °C, mix, leave for up to 7 days in a cool place, shaking occasionally, then strain.
+Take the course for 3 months.

 • Propolis tincture.
-Pour alcohol (100 g) propolis (150 g), insist 10 days in the dark, shaking occasionally, take 15-20 drops of propolis with the addition of milk 3 times a day.
+Pour alcohol (100 g) into propolis (150 g), leave for 10 days in the dark, shaking occasionally, take 15-20 drops of propolis with added milk 3 times a day.
 Instead of propolis, you can use flax seeds.

-Any ready-made product can be stored in the refrigerator for several days.
+Any finished product can be stored in the refrigerator for several days.

-• You can cure duodenitis by taking 1 tablespoon of sea buckthorn oil on an empty stomach.
-2 times a day and for 2 weeks.
-Then you need to take a break for 2 weeks and repeat the course of treatment.
+• You can cure duodenitis by taking it on an empty stomach. sea buckthorn oil 1 tbsp each 2 times a day and for 2 weeks.
+Next, you need to take a break for 2 weeks and repeat the course of treatment.

 Proper nutrition

-With duodenitis, the symptoms can be completely different, and only a doctor can establish the correct diagnosis based on the examination, prescribe a full-fledged complex treatment and develop a diet.
-The energy value of the menu should be at least 3000 kcal per day.
-It is important that the diet is balanced, with a complete rejection of spicy, sour, fried, smoked foods, alcohol and salt restriction (no more than 2 tsp per day).
+With duodenitis, the symptoms can be completely different, and only a doctor can establish the correct diagnosis based on the examination and prescribe a full complex treatment and develop a diet.
+The energy value of the menu must be at least 3000 kcal per day.
+It is important that the diet is balanced, with complete refusal from eating spicy, sour, fried, smoked foods, alcohol and limiting salt (no more than 2 tsp per day).
 You need to drink at least 1.5 liters of water per day.

 To alleviate the condition, eliminate pain in the stomach and other symptoms of inflammation, the diet should be varied.
-It is recommended to take dried bread, lean buns, dry biscuits or cookies with the exception of fresh yeast products, pancakes, pies, muffins from the diet.
+It is recommended to eat dried bread, savory buns, dry biscuits or cookies with the exclusion of fresh yeast products, pancakes, pies, and baked goods from the diet.

-With duodenitis, a sufficient amount of protein is required to enter the body, so be sure to eat soft-boiled eggs, cook omelettes, scrambled eggs.
-Low-fat meats, chicken, veal, rabbit, turkey are recommended to be boiled and taken in pureed form.
+With duodenitis, it is required to enter the body sufficient quantity protein, so you definitely need to eat soft-boiled eggs, cook omelettes, scrambled eggs.
+Lean varieties of meat, chicken, veal, rabbit, and turkey are recommended to be boiled and taken pureed.

-Useful boiled or mashed beets, potatoes, carrots, cabbage, broccoli, boiled zucchini.
-Pickled and salty foods, chocolate, nuts, kvass, coffee, sour juices, alcohol and beer should be excluded from the diet.
+Boiled or pureed beets, potatoes, carrots, cabbage, broccoli, and boiled zucchini are useful.
+Marinated and salty foods, chocolate, nuts, kvass, coffee, sour juices, alcohol and beer should be excluded from the diet.

-The main rule is to prevent exacerbations, to minimize any irritation of the products of the gastric mucosa.
+The main rule is to prevent exacerbations and minimize any irritation of the gastric mucosa by products.

-The inflamed intestine requires recovery, so the treatment is long, the diet must be followed constantly.
-Overeating should not be allowed, eat 2 hours before bedtime, you need to monitor your well-being, cook food for a couple, limit salt intake to 8 g per day, and drink more fluids.
+Inflamed intestines require restoration, so treatment is long-term and the diet must be followed constantly.
+You should not overeat, eat 2 hours before bedtime, you need to monitor your well-being, steam food, limit salt intake to 8 g per day, and drink more liquids.

-Thanks to the diet and the constant intake of herbal teas, noticeable relief should come in a couple of weeks.
+Thanks to diet and constant intake of herbal teas, noticeable relief should occur within a couple of weeks.

-Duodenitis is a disease that is accompanied by inflammation of the intestinal mucosa.
-Accompanied by general weakness, pain in the stomach, heartburn, belching, nausea, vomiting.
+Duodenitis is a disease accompanied by inflammation of the intestinal mucosa.
+Accompanied by general weakness, pain in the stomach, heartburn, belching, nausea, and vomiting.
 There are acute and chronic forms.
-Duodenitis is the most common disease of the duodenum, with 5-10% of the population experiencing symptoms at least once in their lives.
+Duodenitis is the most common disease of the duodenum; 5-10% of the population have experienced its symptoms at least once in their lives.
 It equally affects representatives of different age groups.

 In men, it is diagnosed 2 times more often due to addiction to alcohol and an unhealthy lifestyle.
-In the article, we will consider in more detail the main causes of the disease, the symptoms and first signs, as well as the methods of treating duodenitis in adults of various forms.
+In the article we will consider in more detail the main causes of the disease, symptoms and first signs, as well as methods of treating duodenitis in adults of various forms.

-Duodenitis of the stomach - what is it?
-Duodenitis is an inflammatory disease of the mucous membrane of the duodenal wall.
+Gastric duodenitis - what is it?
+Duodenitis is inflammatory disease mucous membrane of the duodenal wall.
 More often it develops in combination with and is designated as.
 The duodenum performs secretory, motor and evacuation functions.

-• The secretory function is to mix the chyme with digestive juices that enter the intestine from the gallbladder and pancreas.
+• The secretory function consists of mixing chyme with digestive juices, which enter the intestine from the gallbladder and pancreas.

-• The motor function is responsible for the movement of the food gruel.
+• The motor function is responsible for the movement of food gruel.

-• The principle of the evacuation function is to evacuate the chyme to the subsequent sections of the intestine.
+• The principle of the evacuation function is the evacuation of chyme into subsequent sections of the intestine.

-As practice shows, acute inflammatory processes of the duodenum in 94% of cases acquire a chronic form of the course.
+As practice shows, acute inflammatory processes of the duodenum in 94% of cases become chronic.

-Duodenitis can be an independent disease or be combined with pathology of other parts of the digestive tract, for example, it can develop against the background of gastritis, pancreatitis, enteritis, that is, against the background of damage to the stomach, pancreas, gallbladder, small intestine, respectively.
+Duodenitis can be an independent disease or combined with pathology of other parts digestive tract, for example, can develop against the background of gastritis, pancreatitis, enteritis, that is, against the background of damage to the stomach, pancreas, gall bladder, and small intestine, respectively.

 The disease is classified according to the nature of the lesion: